1997Book ReviewsDatacide 1

 While those are worth reading for the story and to understand the terror that is instilled in Bugliosi and Sanders, there is a volume entitled The Manson File published by Amok in 1988 that collects writings, art, poetry, essays by Manson as well as many photographs and texts by followers, plus comments by editor Nikolas Schreck which provides interesting material removed from the usually moralising or rationalising literature, and therefore insights that none of the other books could possibly offer.

 As the Supreme Court declared the Death Penalty unconstitutional shortly afterwards, all the sentences were changed to life in prison.
-These murders are in some sense still one of the most shocking to America as they founded a sort of terrorism that employed the random assassination of members of the Establishment – the ‘Piggies’ – to spread terror and instill FEAR, a key word of the philosophy behind the bloodbath.
+These murders are in some sense still one of the most shocking to America as they founded a sort of terrorism that employed the random assassination of members of the Establishment – the ‘Piggies’ – to spread terror and instil FEAR, a key word of the philosophy behind the bloodbath.

 But the victims were on drugs too, they had done some MDA that night.
 While the killers were more on the Acid tip; and burnt by the desert sun.